ton-community/ton-docs/docs/develop/smart-contracts/environment/installation.md

 ## Javascript SDK

-You don't need to install any binaries with your hands anymore.
+You no longer need to install binaries by hand.

-All binaries for development and testing are provided with packages:
+All binaries for development and testing are provided with the packages:

 * [Choose Your Javascript SDK](/develop/smart-contracts/sdk/javascript)